polynote/polynote/docs-site/docs/docs/notebook-configuration.md

 The Kernel configuration contains some miscellaneous configuration that affect the runtime environment of the Kernel.

 First, the **Scala version** can be set (independently of the version running on the server).
-Currently, only 2.11 and 2.12 are supported (since those are the versions supported by Spark).
+Currently, 2.11 and 2.12 are supported (since those are the versions supported by Spark).
+Support for 2.13 is currently in alpha (build against Spark 3.2).

 !!!warning
     The Scala version you select must match that of your Spark installation.
 If you're unsure what that is, just leave